Burning Chrome: Plot

-Bobby Quine, a "console cowboy", and his partner-in-crime Automatic Jack, a hardware expert, are hackers who, despite their skills and experience, have never landed a really big score.
-There are rumours going around that Bobby is getting too old for the scene, and losing his touch - until he picks up a new girl, Rikki, at the local hacker bar.
+Bobby Quine, a "console cowboy", and his partner in crime Automatic Jack, a hardware expert, are hackers who, despite their skills and experience, have never landed a really big score.
+There are rumours going around that Bobby is getting too old for the scene, and losing his touch – until he picks up a new girl, Rikki, at the local hacker bar.
 Jack, the narrator of the story, goes to the Finn's pawn shop in New York in search of something that will give them an edge.
-The Finn sells him a stolen program that Jack later identifies as a Russian military "ice-breaker" virus for penetrating matrix security.
-Meanwhile, Bobby has been looking for a target, and settles on Chrome, the notorious, Mob-affiliated owner of the House of Blue Lights, a meatpuppet brothel.
-Jack is horrified by the idea of such a dangerous hit, but realizes that the ice-breaker program would give them the edge they need to pull it off.
+The Finn sells him a stolen program that Jack later identifies as a Russian military "icebreaker" virus for penetrating matrix security.
+Meanwhile, Bobby has been looking for a target, and settles on Chrome, the Mob-affiliated owner of the House of Blue Lights, a meatpuppet brothel.
+Jack is horrified by the idea of such a dangerous hit, but realizes that the icebreaker program would give them the edge they need to pull it off.

-After six weeks of preparation, the burn goes off without a hitch, and they completely empty out Chrome's Zurich bank accounts.
+After six weeks of preparation, the burn goes off without a hitch, and they completely empty out Chrome's bank accounts.
 Miles, a streetfighter Jack hired to take care of Rikki in case things went wrong, calls Jack to tell him he lost her when she went into the House of Blue Lights, and that everything there is in a state of chaos.
 Jack realizes that Rikki, who has always loved simstim, had been working there in order to save up for a pair of high-end cybernetic eye implants, just like the eyes of her favourite simstim star.
 Bobby, who professed to love her, but only saw her as his "luck" and never really took interest in her as a person, had gotten busy with planning the heist and never noticed.
-Rikki leaves for Hollywood, but Jack calls the airline and changes it for a first-class ticket to Chiba City, where she can better pursue her dream of being a star.
-She never uses the return ticket he buys her, and he never sees her again: not face to face, and not on a poster advertising the latest simstim idols.
+Rikki leaves for Hollywood, but Jack calls the airline and changes her ticket to a first-class ticket to Chiba City, where she can better pursue her dream of being a star.
+She never uses the return ticket he buys her, and he never sees her again.